mrsimonemms/gitpod-k3s-guide/README.md

 Before starting the installation process, you need:

+- Target building resources.
-- An Ubuntu 20.04/22.04 machine with SSH credentials
+  - Ubuntu 20.04/22.04 machine(s) with SSH credentials.
+    - At least one, but also the script can also work for multiple nodes.
+The hostname of each node can be called `node0`, `node1`, etc.
-  - This must have ports 22 (SSH), 80 (HTTP), 443 (HTTPS) and 6443 (Kubernetes) exposed
+    - All nodes have ports 22 (SSH), 80 (HTTP), 443 (HTTPS) and 6443 (Kubernetes) exposed.
+All nodes are better to be in the same vlan so they can communicate with each other.
+    - Each node needs to have least 4 cores, 16GB RAM and 100GB storage.
+  - A domain and some wildcard subdomains managed by Cloudflare (free), GCP, or Route53 [see price](https://aws.amazon.com/route53/pricing/).
+Please see the "DNS and TLS configured" section in the [Gitpod docs](https://www.gitpod.io/docs/configure/self-hosted/latest/installing-gitpod) for more information.
+These DNS services will have and manage free Let's Encrypt certificates for you.
+If you choose not to use these commercial DNS services, you will need to use self-signed certificates and manage them manually.
 - A `.env` file or environment variables with basic details about the environment.
   - We provide an example of such file [here](.env.example)
+- Building environment.
+You can either:
+  - Build on a local Linux machine - needs to install kubectl, Helm, K3sup.
+You may need to clean your `${HOME}/.kube` directory if there was a previous `gitpod-k3s` entry.
-- [Docker](https://docs.docker.com/engine/install) installed on your machine, or better, a [Gitpod workspace](https://gitpod.io/#https://github.com/MrSimonEmms/gitpod-k3s-guide) 😀
+  - Use [Docker](https://docs.docker.com/engine/install) installed on your machine and Docker file is at .gitpod/gitpod.Dockerfile.
+  - Even better, use a [Gitpod workspace](https://gitpod.io/#https://github.com/MrSimonEmms/gitpod-k3s-guide)😀.

 <details>
 <summary>Example VM on GCP</summary>